gregr/ina/nscheme/lib/nscheme/README.md

   * if successful, start porting module construction and testing to nScheme

 * add syntax error checking in eval.rkt, then port it to nScheme as eval.scm
+  * cover all corner cases to self-host a REPL that can recover from any error

 * possible pre-bootstrap ast improvement
   * generated Racket code is currently enormous, partly due to base library